ekamperi/ekamperi.github.io/_posts/2020-12-31-naive-bayes-classifier-in-tensorflow.md

 ## Tensorflow example with the iris dataset
 ### Load and preprocess the data
 The iris data set consists of 50 samples from Iris' three species (Iris setosa, Iris virginica, and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 For further information, the reader may refer to *R. A. Fisher.
 "The use of multiple measurements in taxonomic problems".
 Annals of Eugenics.
 7 (2): 179–188, 1936.* Our goal is to construct a Naive Bayes classifier model that predicts the correct class from the sepal length and sepal width features (so, just 2 out of 4 features).
+This blog post is inspired by a weekly assignment of the course "Probabilistic Deep Learning with TensorFlow 2" from Imperial College London.

 First, we load the iris dataset, select the features that we will be using, create a training and a test set, and plot the data to get a sense of it.